Learn the keys to building a strong financial engine to manage and grow your business.

 At any stage of your business, whether you’re just starting or you’re a seasoned entrepreneur, there is a direct correlation between having a firm grasp on your financials and running a profitable business.

 However, most entrepreneurs don’t go into business because they are passionate about financials.
 Managing the financials is often the least exciting thing about running your own business.
 As a result, many owners avoid digging into their numbers and instead focus on other areas of the business.
 This is a mistake.
 Even if your business excels in other areas, you must stay focused on managing your company’s cash flow to avoid jeopardizing everything you’ve worked towards.

 To manage and grow a sustainable business, you must develop a holistic view of the business, grounded by the financials.
-You can leverage the power of 1:1 financial advising for small businesses to increase your profits.
+You can leverage the power of 1:1 revenue management consulting to increase your profits.

 In working with hundreds of entrepreneurs, we’ve found the first step in developing a strong financial foundation is getting a firm grasp of financial planning and its impact on your business.
 Analyzing your company’s finances will clarify your business’s health and help guide your strategy toward accomplishing your company’s long-term vision.

 We’ve pulled our resources together to create a guide that you can use to build a strong financial foundation for your business.
 In this article, we will talk about how to establish a foundation by tracking and reporting your financials, how to analyze your profit margin by looking at each product/service offering and how to use data to make decisions and grow your business.
 We’ll also share a few key takeaways including:

 - How to establish your financial foundation in three easy steps